Koopman Kernel Regression: Introduction

-We attempt to address the aforementioned issue by connecting the representation theories of reproducing kernel Hilbert spaces (RKHS) and Koopman operators.
-On one end, due to representer theorems \cite{Scholkopf2001ATheorem,Scholkopf2018LearningKernels,Kadri2016Operator-valuedData}, the solution of function regression in RKHS exists as a linear combination of features.
-On the other (Koopman-theoretic) end, there exist universal features with linear time-evolution under mild conditions \cite{Korda2020OptimalControl}.
-To close the gap between the two, we exploit the properties of Koopman operator eigenfunctions to derive a novel kernel, the RKHS of which consists of universal features that have linear dynamics --- the first in the literature with this property.
-Furthermore, we utilize equivalences to function regression in RKHS to formalize a statistical learning framework for learning LTI predictors from sample trajectories of a dynamical system.
-This, in turn, enables the use of statistical learning tools from function approximation for novel convergence results and generalization risk bounds under weaker assumptions than in existing work \cite{Kostic2022LearningSpaces,Kostic2023KoopmanEigenvalues}.
-We believe that our Koopman Kernel Regression (KKR) framework takes the best of both RKHS and Koopmanism: well-developed learning theory of kernel methods and the ease of forecasting using linear dynamics.
+To tackle the aforesaid, we connect the representation theories of reproducing kernel Hilbert spaces (RKHS) and Koopman operators.
+As a first in the literature, we derive a universal kernel whose RKHS exclusively spans manifolds invariant under the dynamics, as depicted in Figure \ref{fig:manifold}.
+A key corollary of unconstrained manifold dynamics is the lack of essential learning-theoretic guarantees, making the behavior of existing learned models unclear for increasing data and dimensionality.
+To address this, we utilize equivalences to function regression in RKHS to formalize a statistical learning framework for learning LTI predictors from sample trajectories of a dynamical system.
+This, in turn, enables the use of statistical learning tools from function approximation for novel convergence results and generalization error bounds under weaker assumptions than before \cite{Klus2020EigendecompositionsSpaces,Kostic2022LearningSpaces,Kostic2023KoopmanEigenvalues}.
+Thus, we believe that our Koopman Kernel Regression (KKR) framework takes the best of both RKHS and Koopmanism by leveraging modular kernel learning tools to build provably effective LTI predictors.

 The remainder of this paper is structured as follows: We briefly introduce LTI predictors and discuss related work in Section \ref{sec:probStat}.
 The derivation of the KKR framework, including the novel Koopman RKHS, is presented in Section \ref{sec:KKR}.
-In Section \ref{section:lernGaran}, we show the novel learning guarantee in terms of convergence and generalization risk bounds.
-They are validated in comparison to the state-of-the-art through numerical examples in Section \ref{sec:numExp}.
+In Section \ref{section:lernGaran}, we show the novel learning guarantees in terms of convergence and generalization error bounds.
+They are validated in comparison to the state-of-the-art through numerical experiments in Section \ref{sec:numExp}.